auth0-samples/auth0-spring-security-mvc-sample/README.md

 `auth0.defaultAuth0WebSecurityEnabled: false` - this ensures we do not autowire the default configuration file provided with the `auth0-spring-security-mvc` library itself.
-That is a default configuration suitable only for simpler applications seeking to have an out of the box secured endpoint URL - similar to `auth-servlet` library.
+That is a default configuration suitable only for simpler applications seeking to have an out of the box secured endpoint URL - similar to `auth0-servlet` library.

 ### Build and Run